skillz4real/arch-dotfiles/README.md

 ## 🌟 Features

 - Crazy smooth animations with picom
-- 2 polybar theme with assorted wallpapers
+- 2 polybar themes with assorted wallpapers
 - Windows are transparent when not focused
-- Shell Script to keep track of your own dotfiles
+- Shell Script to keep track of your dotfiles

 ---